Local Date

 Archive ID

 I lean out of the hotel window to catch a noisy signal.
 The signal and noise come in waves: signal rising, noise rising, signal rising, rising, rising, rising.
 "Assad’s gone."
 "I told you," my closest Syrian friend writes from Hong Kong.
 "How are you celebrating?"
 I ask.
 He sends a photo of him looking sharp, wearing a Mercedes cap, with a keffiyeh draped over his shoulders, holding a slice of red velvet cake.
-A gentle smile on his face is directed at the cake, not the phone camera.

-No one I know believed this day would come.
+No one I know believed that this day would come.
 And, at what cost?
-"I'd written off a future without Assad," WhatApps a former colleague who, in 2016, interviewed five survivors from Saydnaya Prison.
-I recall her saying that the investigation almost folded because because so few people left the prison alive there was barely anyone to interview.
-I watch on Al Jazeera as a stream of men and women walk up a dirt path between mine fields, into the open gates of Saydnaya.
+"I'd written off a future without Assad," WhatApps a former human rights colleague who, in 2016 interviewed survivors of Saydnaya Prison.
+I recall her saying that the investigation had almost folded as they could not find enough interviewees because so few people left the prison alive.